Rodents can cause destruction, disease, and danger.

 Determining the difference between a mouse and a rat is a homeowner’s main dilemma where extermination is concerned.
 That is because species identification can play a crucial role in successfully eliminating a rodent problem.

-If you suspect a rodent control issue, call the professional team of licensed exterminators at SafeGuard Pest Control, LLC today.
-We can determine if you have a mouse or rat problem in your Bristol home or office, and then proceed to implementing the best, most effective treatments.
+If you suspect a rodent control issue in your Bristol home or office, call the professional team of licensed exterminators at SafeGuard Pest Control, LLC today.